Uberspace/lab/source/guide_gitlab-runner.rst

 Updates
 =======
-To update the GitLab Runner the service needs to be stopped.Then you should backup your old executable.
+To update the GitLab Runner the service needs to be stopped.
+Then you should backup your old executable.
 Afterwards its common to the installation:
 You download the current release and make it executable.
 Afterwards see if it prints the current version and then (re)start your service.

 ::